-Clinical Residency: Our program is heavily dependent on clinical experiences.
-All students are required to identify a site that can serve as their "clinical residency".
-This can be one's place of work, a volunteer site, or a research lab.
-As long as one's site provides approval, assignments can be carried out with one's clients, during, or after one's work day.
+Clinical Residency: The clinical residency site can be one's place of work, a volunteer site, or a research lab.
+As long as the site provides approval, assignments including the Capstone Project can be carried out at the clinical residency site.